Doul00/ML_Notes/chapter1/ensemble-methods.md

 ###### Bagging \(bootstrap aggregating\):

 In bagging, models are trained on random subsets of the original data.
 The sampling is done by replacement, which means an example might be repeated.
-After training, the models are combined using averaging or voting techniques.
-Bagging reduces variance \(for a little bias\) and helps avoid overfitting.
+After training, the models are combined using averaging or voting techniques. _Bagging reduces variance and helps avoid overfitting_.

 ###### Boosting: